Intelligent Surface-Aided Transmitter Architectures for Millimeter Wave Ultra Massive MIMO Systems: Mathematical Modeling of the IRS/ITS-Aided MIMO Architectures

 \subsection{Power Consumption and Losses}

-The power consumption of the IRS/ITS-aided antennas can be divided into two parts:
+The power consumption of IRS/ITS-aided antennas can be divided into two parts:

-\textbf{1) Baseline Circuitry:} The circuit power consumption comprises the power consumed for digital baseband processing, denoted by $\Pbb$, and by each RF chain (including the digital-to-analog converter, local oscillator, and mixer), denoted by $\Prfc$.
+\textbf{Baseline Circuitry:} The circuit power consumption comprises the power consumed for digital baseband processing, denoted by $\Pbb$, and by each RF chain (including the digital-to-analog converter, local oscillator, and mixer), denoted by $\Prfc$.
 Although, in principle, $\Pbb$ may depend on $M$ and $N$, in the remainder of this paper, we assume $\Pbb$ is constant since its impact is typically much smaller than that of $\Prfc$ \cite{fischer2007next,lin2016energy}.

-\textbf{2) Power Amplifier:} The power consumed by the power amplifier (PA) is commonly modeled as $\Prd/\rho_{\mathrm{pa}}$ where $\Prd$ is the output power radiated by the active antennas and $\rho_{\mathrm{pa}}$ denotes the power amplifier efficiency \cite{yan2018performance,ribeiro2018energy,Rodriguez2016_MIMO_Loss,lin2016energy}.
-The power radiated by the active antennas is given by $\Prd=\Ex\{\bar{\mathbf{x}}\Herm\bar{\mathbf{x}}\}=\Ptx\|\mathbf{B}\|_F^2$ where $\bar{\mathbf{x}}=\sqrt{\Ptx}\mathbf{Bs}$ is the signal transmitted by the active antennas.
-Due to the losses incurred in the channel between the active antennas and the intelligent surface as well as the inefficiencies of the intelligent surface, relation $\Ptx\leq\Prd$ holds.
+\textbf{Power Amplifier:} The power consumed by the power amplifier (PA) is commonly modeled as $\Prd/\rho_{\mathrm{pa}}$ where $\Prd$ is the output power radiated by the active antennas and $\rho_{\mathrm{pa}}$ denotes the power amplifier efficiency \cite{yan2018performance,ribeiro2018energy,Rodriguez2016_MIMO_Loss,lin2016energy}.
+The power radiated by the active antennas is given by $\Prd=\Ex\{\bar{\mathbf{x}}\Herm\bar{\mathbf{x}}\}=\Ptx\|\mathbf{B}\|_F^2$.
+Due to the losses incurred in the channel between the active antennas and the intelligent surface as well as the inefficiencies of the intelligent surface, $\Ptx\leq\Prd$ holds.
 The main sources of the power loss for IRS/ITS-aided antennas are provided in the following:

 \begin{itemize} \item \textbf{Spillover loss:} Since the effective area of the intelligent surface is finite, some of the power radiated by the active antennas will not be captured by the passive antennas, resulting in a spillover loss \cite{pozar1997design}.
-We define the efficiency factor $\rho_{S}$ to take the spillover into account.
+We define the efficiency factor $\rho_{S}$ to take the spillover into account. {\BLUE We note that the value of $\rho_{S}$ depends on the relative positions of the active antennas and the intelligent surface, i.e., $(r_{m,n},\theta^p_{m,n},\phi^p_{m,n}),\,\,\forall m,n$, and the radiation pattern of the active antennas, i.e., $G^a(\theta^p_{m,n},\phi^p_{m,n})$.
+Hence, the impact of $\rho_{S}$ is implicitly captured by matrix $\mathbf{T}$.}

-\item \textbf{Taper loss:} In general, the density of the received power differs across the intelligent surface as it depends on $G(\theta_{m,n},\phi_{m,n})$ and $r_{m,n}$.
+\item \textbf{Taper loss:} In general, the density of the received power differs across the intelligent surface as it depends on $G^a(\theta^p_{m,n},\phi^p_{m,n})$ and $r_{m,n}$.
 As discussed earlier, for multi-stream transmission, taper loss leads to a reduction of the achievable rate.
-We define the efficiency factor $\rho_{T}$ to account for this loss.
+We define the efficiency factor $\rho_{T}$ to account for this loss. {\BLUE Similar to $\rho_S$, the impact of $\rho_T$ is implicitly captured by matrix $\mathbf{T}$.}